 But the Rays' real hero emerged mere minutes after Andino's hit landed safely.
 Evan Longoria's walk-off homer off the Yanks' Scott Proctor in the bottom of the 12th at Tropicana Field solidified Tampa Bay's unlikely Wild Card standing.
 Unfortunately, they didn't stand long in October, getting bounced by the eventual AL champion Rangers.

-4. 2007 Rockies: The Rox lost that Sept.
+The Rox lost a Sept.
 13 game in Philadelphia, then dropped two more at home against the Marlins to fall 4 1/2 back of the NL Wild Card spot, with three teams ahead of them and only 14 games left to play.
 It would take nothing less than a Mile High Miracle to climb that mountain, but Colorado did it by winning 13 of those final 14.

 The one loss came on Sept.
 28, to the division-winning D-backs.
 And thank goodness for that.
 Because had the Rockies won that game, we wouldn't have been treated to the Wild Card tiebreaker with the Padres on Oct.
 1. In Game 163, the two clubs took a 6-6 tie into the 13th inning, in which San Diego scored a pair in the top of the inning.
 Colorado, which had home-field advantage by virtue of a coin flip, countered with an RBI double from Troy Tulowitzki and an RBI triple from Holliday, who then won it on a headfirst slide into home plate on a sacrifice fly.
 Whether Holliday was safe or out is a matter still contested to this day.